johnstsimoes/docker-for-cpp/README.md

 # Dockerfile: docker-for-cpp

-Docker container for CircleCI C++ CI/CD with GoogleTest.
+Docker container for CircleCI C++ CI/CD with GoogleTest and other libraries.

 ## Useful commands: